 Leo Litowich is a Land Surveying Intern (a.k.a.
 LSIT) with Multi/Tech Engineering, a land development firm in Salem, and a graduate of OIT’s surveying program in April of 2016.
 Prior to graduation, he spent summers with the Wenatchee National Forest and the Federal Highways Administration, Western Lands Division.
-Leo is an officer in the Navy Reserves and, during a one-year absence from OIT, was stationed in Kabul, Afghanistan where his office coordinated in-country visits by such VIPs as the Secretary of Defense, the British Prime Minister, and the Miami Dolphin Cheerleaders.
+Litowich is an officer in the Navy Reserves and has previously been mobilized to Kabul, Afghanistan and Camp Lemonnier, Djibouti.
+He is licensed in Arizona.

 Brian Portwood is a professional land surveyor and historian of land rights law, providing advisory, consulting and educational services to the land rights community at no charge, fostering efforts to fully understand and properly resolve all land rights issues that involve a locational component, through interdisciplinary professional collaboration.
 He was born and raised near Chicago, Illinois, graduated from Lamson Business College in Scottsdale, Arizona in 1983, and began his ongoing career in the land surveying industry at that time.
 Over the ensuing 22 years he worked in the private sector in many different states from coast to coast, on land development projects of virtually every kind.
 Since 2005, he has been employed in the public sector as a professional land surveyor by the Bonneville Power Administration, which is a branch of the US Department of Energy, and has been engaged in federal land rights acquisitions.
 He has authored numerous materials supporting the continuing education of professional land surveyors, including quarterly articles on federal land rights topics, which are published by the National Society of Professional Land Surveyors, updating his professional colleagues on developments in federal case law pertaining to title and boundary issues.

 Lee Spurgeon is the owner of Township Surveys in Oregon City who specializes in all those jobs sane people try to avoid.
-He is a two-time past Chairman of the PLSO Board of Directors, current Education and Outreach Committee Chairman, frequent contributor to The Oregon Surveyor and last year’s Surveyor of the Year.
-When not surveying, Spurgeon coaches a junior high school girls volleyball team, enjoys steam punking, hiking, scrap booking and playing guitars.
+He is a two-time past Chairman of the PLSO Board of Directors, current Education and Outreach Committee Chairman, frequent contributor to The Oregon Surveyor, 2018 Surveyor of the Year as well as the recipient of the Good Humor Award, Bright Idea Award and Article of the Year Award.